cmu-sei/Challenge-Server/README.md

 Edit the [config.yml](./src/config.yml) file to configure the service to behave how you'd like.
 Check the [supplemental README.md](./src/README.md) for details on configuration options.

+## Command Line Options

+`--log-level [level]` - Use this option to specify the level at which you want to log.
+These levels are from the standard [Python logging levels](https://docs.python.org/3/library/logging.html#logging-levels).
+The default level is `INFO`.
+Example: `--debug ERROR` will show logs at the error level.

+`--debug` - Enable debug logging.
+This option overrides the log level specified via `--log-level` to enable `DEBUG` level logs.

 ### Using HTTPS

 To run the Challenge Server with HTTPS, provide the path to a TLS certificate and private key via the [config.yml](./src/config.yml) or the `CS_APP_CERT` and `CS_APP_KEY` environment variables.